vanessa-co/oo-python-theatre-actors/README.md

 ## Audition

 - `Audition#role` returns an instance of role associated with this audition.
+- `Audition#actor` returns an instance of actor associated with this audition.
 - `Audition#call_back()` will change the the hired attribute to `True`.

 ## Actor